The Death Match: Forced labour in the concentration camp Syrets

-After three weeks in the Gestapo prison, eight of the former Dynamo players were deported to the Syrets concentration camp next to the valley of Babi Yar in the outskirts of Kyiv.
+After three weeks in the Gestapo prison, eight of the former Dynamo players were deported to the Syrets concentration camp next to the valley of Babi Yar in the outskirts of Kiev.
 Nikolai Trusevich, Olexi Klimenko and Ivan Kuzmenko had to work in a group of street builders.
 Pavlo Komarov, Mikhail Putistin and Fedor Tyutchev worked as electricians outside the camp.
 Makar Honcharenko and Mikhailo Sviridovsky had to repair shoes for the Wehrmacht.
 The prisoners working outside the camp were not guarded by the SS, but rather by Ukrainian policemen who allowed their families to bring them food.
 They spent only nights in the camps; Komarov was chosen by the SS as a Kapo.

 Execution of three players in the concentration camp

 About half a year after their arrest, Trusevich, Klimenko and Kuzmenko were executed amongst a group of prisoners on 24 February 1943 in the camp.
 Survivors reported that the bodies were thrown into the mass graves of Babi Yar.
 None of the surviving players described the execution as a consequence of the match on 9 August 1942.
-On the occasion of the 50th anniversary of the match, Honcharenko said on Kyiv radio: "They died like many other Soviet people because the two totalitarian systems were fighting each other and they were destined to become victims of that grand-scale massacre."
+On the occasion of the 50th anniversary of the match, Honcharenko said on Kiev radio: "They died like many other Soviet people because the two totalitarian systems were fighting each other and they were destined to become victims of that grand-scale massacre."

 The reports give several reasons for the execution: